john-smilga/nextjs-course-openai/03-jobify/README.md

    - After defining the `StatsCards` component, export it so it can be used in other parts of your application.

-4. **Import necessary libraries and components for StatsLoadingCard**

-   - Import `React` from the react library.
-   - Import `Card`, `CardHeader` from your UI components directory.
-   - Import `Skeleton` from your UI components directory.

-5. **Define the StatsLoadingCard component**

-   - Define a function component named `StatsLoadingCard`.
-   - In the component's return statement, create the component UI using the `Card`, `CardHeader`, and `Skeleton` components.
-   - The `Card` component should have a `CardHeader` child.
-   - The `CardHeader` component should have a div child with two `Skeleton` children.
-   - The div element should have a `className` of 'space-y-2'.
-   - The first `Skeleton` component should have a `className` of 'h-12 w-12 rounded-full'.
-   - The second `Skeleton` component should have a `className` of 'h-4 w-[150px]'.
-   - The third `Skeleton` component should have a `className` of 'h-4 w-[100px]'.

-6. **Export the StatsLoadingCard component**
-   - After defining the `StatsLoadingCard` component, export it so it can be used in other parts of your application.

 ## StatsCard

 ```tsx